August 1922

 Curran J M (1980), pg 242; Horgan (2018), pg 305

 At a meeting between the GHQ of the pro-Treaty army and officers from the Northern IRA (including Seamus Woods O/C of the 3rd Northern Division), Collins outlines a policy of continued non-recognition of the NI government but a non-aggressive military policy – the IRA in the North would have a purely protective role.
+It was agreed that GHQ would continue to finance northern divisional staff and intelligence.

 It was also announced that Northern volunteers, who could not remain in the North, would be sent to train at the Curragh but that they would not be forced to join the pro-Treaty army.
-(By the end of August, 379 men had arrived in the Curragh and this eventually rose to 524.
-Of the 524 Northern IRA men who went to the Curragh, 243 joined the pro-Treaty army.)
-It was also agreed that GHQ would continue to finance divisional staff and intelligence.

 Hopkinson (1988), pgs 248-249; Phoenix (1994), pgs 246-247; McDermott (2001), pgs 265 and 257-258; Ó Duibhir (2011), pgs 184-185